PHI-Case-Studies/2020-COVID19-NO2-Remote-Sensing/README.md

 <img src='images/EditorLetter.png'>

 ### Special Note
-This advanced but introductory set of notebooks assumes a computing environment with at least 16GB of RAM, adequate internet bandwidth and 100GB of unused disk space.
+This advanced but introductory set of notebooks assumes a computing environment with at least 16GB of RAM, adequate internet bandwidth and 300GB of unused disk space.
 The NetDC4 files from the Sentinel 5P satellite are large-sized, each one about 400MB.
-For demonstration purposes, 4 NetCD4 files are downloaded, then converted to Pandas DataFrames, which are also saved on file.
+For demonstration purposes, in Pipeline 1, 4 NetCD4 files (data for 1 day for African continent) are downloaded, then converted to Pandas DataFrames, which are also saved on file.
+In Pipeline 2, 8 weeks worth of data are downloaded (~105GB) for the African continent (~31 files per week), 4 weeks in 2019 and 4 weeks in 2020.

 ### Acknowledgements
 Special thanks to the great folks behind the NASA Applied Remote Sensing Training (ARSET) for the easy-to-follow webinars on [NO2 remote sensing](https://arset.gsfc.nasa.gov/airquality/webinars/advanced-NO2-2019).